Sigay: Demographics

 In the 2020 census, Sigay had a population of 2,552.
 The population density was sigfig 2,552/81.55.

 The municipality's population started a total number of eleven inhabitants during the 1930 National Census of Population, and gradually increased to 1,036 in the following years of census (1908 census) with a highest geometric growth rate in its history at 33.26% per year.
-This end dates back to the time when the Bago tribes still growing, as describe in the municipal legend.
-During those times only mountain trails to trek on, and the residents have abundant virgin resources abound.
-Perhaps, the first sixteen (16) years of relatively rapid population increase is a classic example of what geographic information about the land, and demography, for that matter would certainly bring to an upland municipality.

 Language

-The language dialect used by the residents in the place is purely Ilocano, although many residents specially young can understand and speak English and Tagalog.
-The use of Filipino or Tagalog as a medium of instruction in the elementary school helps the children understand and speak the language.
+The language used by the residents in the place is purely Ilocano, although many residents, specially the youth can understand and speak English and Tagalog.

 Religion

-There were many religious sects being practiced in this place.
-The Roman Catholic consists most in terms of the percentage of the population while the so-called Protestants were the United Church of Christ in the Philippines, The Way of Salvation, Seventh Day Adventist and the Assemblies of God and Jehovah's Witnesses.
+The Roman Catholic faith is practiced by the majority of the population while the remaining faiths include those of Protestant churches such as the United Church of Christ in the Philippines, The Way of Salvation, Seventh Day Adventist, the Assemblies of God, and Jehovah's Witnesses.

 Economy

 The town of Sigay is predominantly an agricultural municipality.
-Though the area is rugged and mountainous, it has a wide level areas suited for agriculture.
-Most of the resident engaged and raised crops like tobacco, coffee which is their main products and primary source of livelihood.
+Though the area is rugged and mountainous, it has a wide level of areas suited for agriculture.
+Most residents raise crops like tobacco and coffee which are their main products and primary sources of livelihood.

-The place has no public market up to the present so the residents need to transport their farm products to the lowlands for proper disposal and convert it into cash to buy their some basic needs especially during rainy season.
+The town has no public market up to the present so residents need to transport their farm products to the lowlands for proper disposal and convert it into cash to buy their some basic needs especially during rainy season.

-Since most of the families, agriculture is their main source of income not only in this municipality.
-Indeed, the Department of Agriculture want to alleviate poverty, enhance income, profit and put into secured food sufficiency.
-To achieve these visions and aspirations, the department in consultation with our constituents at the grass roots level and other appropriate government agencies and offices, shall formulate and implement a medium and long term comprehensive Agriculture and Fishery Modernization Plan.

 Government

+Local government

 Sigay, belonging to the second congressional district of the province of Ilocos Sur, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.